seanwhite674/River-Project/README.md

 # River-Project
-Modelling a section of the Amazon River
+Modelling a section of the Amazon River.
 This is a project I completed in a course called Modelling in Applied Mathematics.
 We analysed the data of a river from 2000 to 2020 using Google Earth Pro
 ![Google Earth River](https://github.com/seanwhite674/River-Project/assets/110498155/564213f3-41e7-4354-8ac7-e32275583889)